The Architecture of Agency Volume 6 The Price Illusion

 What prices reveal, and what they hide

 A rare painting sells at auction for $10 million.
 The headlines report what the painting is “worth,” and nearly everyone reads the number that way: the market has spoken, and the painting’s value is $10 million.
-But look at what the transaction actually tells us.
-To the seller, the painting was worth less than $10 million — perhaps significantly less, or the hammer would never have fallen.
-To the buyer, it was worth more — perhaps vastly more.
+But look at what the transaction tells us.
+Under an informed, voluntary sale without hidden side payments, the seller accepted the money over keeping the painting and the buyer accepted the painting over keeping the money.
+Liquidity needs, taxes, status, resale expectations, and error may all enter those rankings.
 The price is not a measurement of the painting.
-It is the point where two opposed subjective valuations happened to overlap, and the magnitude of either valuation remains entirely hidden from view.
+It is the point where two context-bound reservation ranges overlapped, and the magnitude or motive of either valuation remains hidden from view.

 This is the price illusion: the belief that market prices reflect objective or intrinsic value.
 They do not, and they cannot, because there is no such thing for them to reflect.
 As I argue in the myth of objective value, value exists only in relation to agents who want, choose, and sacrifice; and as the discipline of value establishes for this volume, every quantitative comparison of value is a comparison for someone, in some unit, at some moment.
 A price is what happens when two of those private comparisons meet.